python-poetry/poetry/docs/managing-environments.md

 {{% note %}}
-If you use a tool like [pyenv](https://github.com/pyenv/pyenv) to manage different Python versions, you can set the experimental `virtualenvs.prefer-active-python` option to `true`.
-Poetry will then try to find the current `python` of your shell.
+If you use a tool like [pyenv](https://github.com/pyenv/pyenv) to manage different Python versions, you can switch the current `python` of your shell and Poetry will use it to create the new environment.

 For instance, if your project requires a newer Python than is available with your system, a standard workflow would be: